StephenOTT/forms-manager/README.md

 1. Add TTL for maps with configuration options to clear out/evict memory for seldom used objects.
 (Evict does not delete from the hazelcast mapstore, it only evicts from in-memory)
 1. Add local caching (with TTL) for WildcardPermissions that were generated from Strings in the User Entity
 1. Add updated to UserDetails (Micronaut security) for working with Subject from Shiro, so we can use the Micronaut Annotation support `@secured` and accessing the Shiro permission validator.
+1. Eventually move to an ID Generator that is not built in UUID, as UUID is only 99.99 and could be collisions
+1. Add user registration limits for username and password: length, password complexity, etc
+1. Create a user Entity update page for Admin and for Regular users.

 Python execution service: